Oncaspar LYO (Pegaspargase)

 Pregnancy and Breastfeeding

-Like most chemotherapy medicines, Oncaspar LYO is not recommended during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant.
-Men must also use effective contraception while being treated.
-Do not breastfeed while taking this medicine, as the active ingredient may pass into breast milk and affect your baby.
+Oncaspar LYO is not recommended during pregnancy.
+Do not breastfeed while taking this medication as it may affect your baby.

 Drug Interactions